Assistant Professor of Mathematics

 A.B., University of California, Berkeley

 For my dissertation, I studied Commutative Ring Theory and Homological Algebra.
-Now, I'm spending time learning about the connections between math and art, as I mentioned earlier.
+Now, I'm spending time learning non-Euclidean geometry, and exploring the connections between math and art, as I mentioned earlier.

 Teaching my students how to read, learn, and do mathematics.
 I try to have them actually do some math during nearly every class meeting, rather than simply listening to me lecturing the whole time.
 I also often have the students solve relatively realistic, open-ended problems and describe their solutions in everyday language.